 The back of a hand tufted rug will have have a canvas back the is glued to hold the rug together.

-You will not see or be able to count a knot count.
+Since the rug is not knotted, you will not see or be able to calculate a knot count.

 [VIDEO} Mary demonstrates how to tell when a rug is hand knotted or hand tufted!